dsmiller95/microsoft-teams-emojifier/README.md

 ## Setup

+Both the electron app mod and the chrome extension require a connection to an external emoji server.
+They have been designed to work against a deployment of this repository: [github.com/dsmiller95/custom-emoji-server](https://github.com/dsmiller95/custom-emoji-server)

 If you use the web client and not the electron app, this plugin is available as a [chrome extension](https://chrome.google.com/webstore/detail/microsoft-teams-emojinato/eflminelddfglcbimfpncahdiacnnegk)

 * install the extension